ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 ### Test using a microservice
 You can test the working VPN connection by accessing a microservice on the cloud VSI from the onprem VSI.
+You need to make sure to have completed all the steps found under [Create Services {{site.data.keyword.databases-for-postgresql}}](#create-postgresql) prior to proceeding through the steps in this section.

 1. Back on your local machine, where you had cloned the vpc-tutorials repository.
 Go to the directory for the sample apps **sampleapps**:
    ```sh